 Customer stories: Skellefteå first with smart home

 Skellefteå was the first city to present an internationally unique solution for a practical open smart home – a shared platform for digital services in comfort, security and energy.
-The platform has been developed under the Smart Homes project headed by Swedish ICT.
+The platform has been developed under the Smart Homes project headed by RISE ICT.

 “The problem is that they are often based on the providers' proprietary platforms, which means that property owners are often forced to sign an exclusive contract with a particular provider.
 Here we have created a platform that allows other service providers to access data and offer services.
 Moreover, we are working on new business models that fulfill the needs of all involved.”